Motifs in Derived Algebraic Geometry

-Given a motif $Sh$, and a functorial simplicial frame $s$ on $\kCAlg$, we have a corresponding higher motif $dSt[Sh,s] = dSt$ which we aim to prove is a derived stack.
-Recall from \cite{T7} that in the definition of a derived stack we have to use hypercovers, which necessitate the introduction of coaugmented, cosimplicial objects $\mathbf{A} \rarr \mathbf{B}_*$ in $\skCAlg$.
-Here we would take $\mathbf{A}= s(A)$, and $\mathbf{B}_*$ is a functor:
+Given a sheaf motif $\Sh$, and a functorial simplicial frame motif $s$ on $\kCAlg$, we have a corresponding higher motif $\dSt[\Sh,s] = \dSt$ which we aim to prove is a motif for derived stacks, so must satisfy the properties of stacks.
+Recall from \cite{T} that in the definition of a derived stack we have to use hypercovers, which necessitates the introduction of coaugmented, cosimplicial objects $\mathbf{A} \rarr \mathbf{B}_*$ in $\skCAlg$.
+Here we take $\mathbf{A}= s(A)$ for $A \in \kCAlg$, and $\mathbf{B}_*$ is a functor: